 The interpretation of SMRP test results will likely be done in conjunction with results from imaging studies.
-That’s because:
+That is because:

-People with other cancers —including lung, ovarian, endometrial, and pancreatic cancers—can have apparently elevated test levels as a result of their cancers producing substances that interfere with the test
+People with other cancers —including lung, ovarian, endometrial, and pancreatic cancers—can have elevated test levels as a result of their cancers producing substances that interfere with the test.

 In the U.S., the Food and Drug Administration has classified the test for SMRP in a special category, as a Humanitarian Use Device (HUD), with a Humanitarian Device Exemption (HDE).
 The HDE is intended to make medical devices, like laboratory tests, available to those with rare diseases even though the device has not undergone the usual evaluation for effectiveness.
 To qualify for an HDE, the device must be intended for use in diseases that occur in fewer than 4,000 patients per year.
 These diseases are so rare that it is not cost effective for a manufacturer to do the extensive evaluation needed for FDA approval.
 The exemption makes a potentially useful device or test available to the small number of people who might benefit from it.

 Nonetheless, manufacturers must show that an exempted device doesn't pose any threat of illness or injury and that its probable benefits outweigh any risks.
-But since HDE tests have not been validated as effective, they are considered experimental.
-So before a person can have an SMRP test performed, the doctor must obtain the approval of an institutional review board (IRB), a committee charged with overseeing medical research involving humans and protecting the rights and welfare of study subjects.
+However, since HDE tests have not been validated as effective, they are considered experimental.
+So, before a person can have an SMRP test performed, the healthcare provider must obtain the approval of an institutional review board (IRB), a committee charged with overseeing medical research involving humans and protecting the rights and welfare of study subjects.
 The manufacturer of the SMRP test has contracted with a national IRB to provide the review and oversight for this test.
-The doctor will receive certification to use SMRP from that review board.
+The healthcare provider will receive certification to use SMRP from that review board.

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.